 Below are some handpicked favorite performances and videos from this truly inspired authentic uncontrived soul/funk artist deserving of the highest honors for her longevity and adherence to keeping it real and never selling out.
 She is a gem who is way to far under the radar.
 She is refreshing to hear, at this time when bad art seems to be a trend of a society in free fall.
 And perhaps this is the best kind of success for real artists like Bettye, coming from the longer road less traveled.
 She gained and has maintained "street credibility" with musician's musicians.
 She is as tight and relevant today, musically and soulfully speaking, as she ever was.
 Her sense of the funk has not been diminished and has only increased, which is not the case for many of her peers, who for one reason or another, have been unable to maintain their chops and their stage hustle.
 Turn it up and enjoy!
 GC

-This song below is one that is featured on her most recent 2015 album titled Worthy, which is excellent in every way.
+This live performance featured below below is of a song she recorded for her most recent 2015 album titled Worthy, which is excellent in every way.
 Visit BettyeLaVette.Com to hear more and buy that directly from the source.

 Whilst, we would love to feature Bettye's new material here, we instead, hope fans will go straight to Bettye for that.
 Instead, we are going to flash back on some of Bettye's earlier material that is also worthy of a listen, again.